jnguyen143/piecemealapp/docs/endpoints.md

 #### Search for Users
 `GET /api/users/search` - Returns a list of users which match the specified query string.

+Note that when attempting to search by full name, given name, or family name, if a user's name is not publicly visible, they will not show up in the search results.

 Args
 - `query (str)`: The query string to use.
 - `search_by (str)`: The field to search by.
 This must be one of: